cboudereau/category-theory-for-dotnet-programmers/2.6 Examples of Types/README.md

 Why void cannot but used as unit in csharp and why unit is usefull.

-For compatibility unit type in fsharp are converted to void type in csharp (for interop).
+For compatibility, unit type in fsharp ise converted to void type in csharp (for interop).

-In fsharp you can write : ignore 1 = ignore 1, the code compiles but in csharp you can't compare void type.
+In fsharp you can write : ignore 1 = ignore 1, the code compiles but in csharp you can't compare/use void type.
-The type unit does not really exists in csharp even if you a function without argument : ().
+The type unit does not really exists in csharp.
+The strange things in csharp is the no parameter method definition : it ends with '()' which is unit.

 ## Concrete sample in .Net where unit is needed.
 Some aspect oriented programming or mock framework libs (like Moq, RhinoMocks, ...) have defined a Void or Unit type to simplify reflection.